hmcts/service-hmcts-springboot-template/README.md

 gradle pactVerificationTest
 ```

+### Contribute to This Repository

+Contributions are welcome!
+Please see the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file for guidelines.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details